vortechdev/SaladCLI_Plus/README.md

 ###### Generating the config.json
 1. Go to the [Salad CLI+ Config Generator](https://tpelaaja.github.io/Configure-CLI/#/asf).
+2. Choose the version of Salad CLI+ you're using (eg. v5/6, v7, v7 only mining edition.).
-2. Fill in your AUTH code, Wallet(s) and RigID like  shown.
+3. Fill in your AUTH code, Wallet(s) and RigID like  shown.
-3. Click the "Download" button to download your config.json.
+4. Click the "Download" button to download your config.json.
-4. Put the config.json file in the Salad CLI+ folder.
+5. Put the config.json file in the Salad CLI+ folder.

 ---